pantheon-systems/documentation/source/_docs/organization-faq.md

 ### As an Agency, how many sandbox sites do members of an organization receive?

-Each member of an Agency organization receives 10 sandbox sites.
-When the limit of 10 is reached, taking a site live or deleting unused sites will free up additional sandboxes.
+Each member of an organization receives 10 Sandbox sites.
+When the limit of 10 is reached, taking a site live or deleting unused sites will free up additional Sandbox slots.

 ## Unsupported